Devvv121/Devvv121.github.io/README.md

 ##### Group Member: Kun Huang, Haiyu Li, Zhibing Liu, Mingjia Mao, Jiajun Yang

 ## About Project
-As artificial intelligence becomes a hot topic in the 21st century, autonomous driving is becoming more and more developed.
-Autonomous driving systems allow drivers to free their hands and release their attention from congested traffic.
+Autonomous driving is becoming more developed as Artificial Intelligence is becoming a trending topic in the 21 centuries.
+Autonomous driving system allows drivers to free their hands and release their attention from the crowded traffic.
 In this project, the autonomous driving system we will discuss is Apollo.
 Apollo is an open-source platform facing automobile and autonomous driving industries, established by Baidu.

 ### Assignment 1
 + Conceptual Architecture report: [A1 report](https://drive.google.com/file/d/1BkUJyja6q_rCNVKKnQvMUvVijX9bMbfU/view?usp=sharing)